-You know the sayings “just be yourself.”
-And you’re aware of the potentially contradictory one that says “to grow we must stretch ourselves?”
+You know the saying, “just be yourself?”
+And you’re aware of the potentially contradictory one that says, “to grow, we must stretch ourselves?”
 Which one is right for you?
-I think that we might consider intermingling the two of them in some sort of cyclical dynamic balance.
+Can we follow both?
+Maybe we might consider intermingling the two of them in some sort of cyclical dynamic balance.

 As a youth, one of my teachers told the class that if we were to be competitive, we would do well to be ourselves.
 Apparently, we had the potential to be great as ourselves, but only mediocre as someone else.
 I don’t know about you, but I absolutely love to get recognized.
-It’s a real ego boost to be sure.
+It’s a real ego boost, to be sure.
 And would I like to be great?
-If we’re anything at all alike, we’ve been making effort in this way all our lives.
+If we’re anything at all alike, we’ve been making an effort in this way all our lives.

 Personal growth seems to be an essential component of the human experience.
 I believe that it’s fundamental to maturity and success.
-But we have to be ready for it or it will be more difficult than is necessary.
+But we have to be ready for it, or it will be more difficult than is necessary.